-Infrastructure and Fiscal Health
+Development, Infrastructure, and Fiscal Health

-- Developers should be encouraged to minimize impervious surfaces and manage stormwater runoff with structural BMPs (green infrastructure).
-These can be incorporated into the street design and roadside landscaping.
-BMPs include grass filter strips, water quality swales, bioretention cells, tree boxes, sand filters, and infiltration trenches.
-T ZC DCEO - Work with Delaware County and/or local fiber providers to increase availability and speed of data services within the Township, particularly to encourage economic development. - Township trustees and staff should consider applying financial tools to certain current and future projects.
+- Development Standards in the language of the Planned Residence District should be reviewed to determine if current densities, lot size, and setbacks are achieving desired results.
+ZC T - Developers should be encouraged to minimize impervious surfaces and manage stormwater runoff with BMPs (green infrastructure).
+BMPs such as grass filter strips, water quality swales, bioretention cells, tree boxes, sand filters, and infiltration trenches can be incorporated into the street design and roadside landscaping.
+TZC DCEO - Work with Delaware County and/or local fiber providers to increase availability and speed of data services within the Township, particularly to encourage economic development. - Township trustees and staff should consider applying financial tools to certain current and future projects.
 JEDDs may be useful in areas where new jobs may be created and new commercial uses should be placed in JEDDs.
 New Community Authorities may be considered where projects are mostly residential.
 The township should consult with the County Engineer and Economic Development office since county and township projects often overlap.
+T